josephwms/ECO395m-statlearning-exercises/excersises03.md

 Then we use the test data to measure the performance for all these four models by RMSE.
 ![](excersises03_files/figure-markdown_strict/unnamed-chunk-6-1.png) The
-plot shows our CART model has the lowest RMSE.
-Finally, we make 3 partial dependence plots for CART model: specific\_humidity, precipitation\_amt and tdtr\_k.
+plot shows our GBDT Normal model has the lowest RMSE.
+We finish by making 3 partial dependence plots for the model: specific\_humidity, precipitation\_amt and tdtr\_k.

 ![](excersises03_files/figure-markdown_strict/unnamed-chunk-7-1.png)![](excersises03_files/figure-markdown_strict/unnamed-chunk-7-2.png)![](excersises03_files/figure-markdown_strict/unnamed-chunk-7-3.png)

 ## Predictive model building: green certification